peluja1012/spelling-suggester/README.md

 How to run
 ----------

 In order to run this program, you need to have `node`, `npm`, and `git` installed on your machine.
-After these dependencies are installed, type in the following commands in your terminal:
+After these dependencies are installed, execute the following commands in your terminal:

 1. `git clone https://github.com/peluja1012/spelling-suggester.git`
 2. `cd spelling-suggester`